krgross/bma590-course-notes/docs/04-SmoothRegression.md

 ## GCV = 19.837  Scale est. = 17.503    n = 51
 ```

 This summary requires a bit more explanation as well.
 In this GAM, the spline component of the model effectively creates a set of new predictor variables.
-A regression spline with $x$ knots requires $x+3$ new regression predictors to fit the spline.
-In this fit, there are two knots, so the spline requires 5 new predictor variables.
+A cubic regression spline with $x$ internal knots requires $x+3$ new regression predictors to fit the spline.
+In this fit, there are two internal knots, so the spline requires 5 new predictor variables.
 Because the predictors are determined in advance with regression splines, we can use the usual theory of $F$-tests from regression to assess the statistical significance of the spline terms.
 In the section of the output labeled "Approximate significance of smooth terms", we see that these 5 predictors together provide a significantly better fit than a model that does not include the spline.
-I believe this test is actually exact.
-I think that it is labeled "approximate" because the default behavior of `mgcv::gam` is to fit a smoothing spline, for which the test is indeed only approximate.
-We'll discuss this more when we study a smoothing spline fit.
+This test is exact.
+It is labeled "approximate" because the default behavior of `mgcv::gam` is to fit a *penalized* regression spline, for which the test is indeed only approximate.

-Now we'll fit and plot a smoothing spline.
-A smoothing spline fits a regression spline with a large number of knots, but fits the spline using a quadratic penalty.
+Now we'll fit and plot a penalized regression spline.
+A penalized regression spline is based on a regression spline with a large number of knots, but the fit is obtained using a penalty that penalizes the "wiggliness" of the fit.
+When the underlying regression spline is a cubic spline, the wiggliness is defined as the intergral of the squared second derivative of the fit.
 The most appropriate value for the penalty is determined by (generalized) cross validation.
-In this way, the smoothing spline automatically determines the appropriate amount of smoothness.
+In this way, the penalized regression spline automatically determines the appropriate amount of smoothness.
 We still have to specify $k$ to make sure that the initial regression spline has enough flexibility.

 ```r